Skip to main content

 Two races received competing nominations.
 Town Justice Stephen Tekulsky, who has served four terms, was nominated by Christopher Kelley.
 Jerry Mulligan nominated Carl Irace, the current Sag Harbor Village justice, from the floor.
 Mr. Irace lost the floor vote nearly three to one.

-The post of town clerk was another contested nomination.
+The post of town clerk was also contested.
 Michael Hansen, a planning board member since 2021, was nominated by Jerry Mulligan and, in a floor vote, handily defeated Jeff Miller, who was nominated by Tim Garneau.
 It's the first time in decades that a new candidate will be up for the position.
-Carole Brennan, who has been town clerk since 2014 (she's worked in town government for 36 years), recently announced her retirement.
+Carole Brennan, who has been town clerk since 2014 (and worked in town government for 36 years), recently announced her retirement.

-It was a quaint affair.
-Anna Skrenta, as chairwoman of the town's Democratic Committee, officiated the proceedings, speaking in the 1960s-era church with an exposed brick wall behind and wood rafters above.
+Anna Skrenta, as chairwoman of the town's Democratic Committee, officiated the proceedings, speaking in the 1960s-era church with an exposed brick wall behind her and wood rafters above.
 Paper ballots, counted by hand, harkened to a bygone era.
 She explained how the committee worked.

 The town comprises 19 election districts, with two Democratic Committee members for each.
 As Ms. Skrenta announced each office, nominations and seconds were called from the members.
 Where there was no contested nomination, unanimous votes were entered.
 In the two contested nominations, committee members votes equaled 50 percent of the Democratic votes cast in their election district for the Democratic candidate for governor in the last gubernatorial election cycle, in 2022, when Gov. Kathy Hochul was elected.
 A handful of committee members were absent.
 In that case, all of their votes were transferred to the other committee member in their district.